 Utterly wrong.
 The process of selection in all three stages of IAS examination is crystal clear and impartial.
 If someone made it over someone else, then that is because of their perseverance.

-First of all, you should not be having more than one book for one topic.
-We keep repeating – one topic, one source!
+First of all, you should not be having more than one book for UPSC preparation for one topic.
+One topic, one source!
 You need to stop asking around for newer recommendations. simply pick up one great book ( after much research) and stick to it!

 Well, it doesn’t have to be, especially if you have understood the previous point.
 Your notes are a summary of only the crucial parts of the topic; it will instantly remind you of the related information with the first look.
-Dates, phrases, people, event, example, etc.from a single source should suffice.
+Dates, phrases, people, events, examples, etc from a single source should suffice.

 We agree that the degree of respect and authority an IAS officer receives is something to be quite proud of.
 But, you must stop making it the essence of your life.
 Tell yourself that you will work smart to achieve it, and if you couldn’t, it is alright!

-We hope this article is all you were looking for and answers all your doubts on how to prepare for IAS.
+Hopefully, this article is all you were looking for and answers all your doubts on how to start IAS preparation.
 If you have any more queries, do leave it in the comments below.